Things To Do In Shibuya

 Pray At Meiji Jingu

-Meiji Jingu is an iconic Shinto shrine located in Tokyo, Japan.
+Meiji Jingu is an iconic Shinto shrine in Tokyo.
 It was established to honor the deified spirits of Emperor Meiji and Empress Shoken who passed away in 1912 and 1914 respectively.
 The shrine is surrounded by a lush forest filled with over 100,000 trees representing each prefecture from around the country that were donated as tokens of respect for their past rulers.

 On New Year’s Day alone it sees up to three million visitors coming to make prayer requests or take part in traditional activities such as Usagigashi – releasing white paper boats into its moat carrying people’s wishes written on slips inside them – hoping they are granted true come year end!
 Not only a center for spiritual worship but also a cultural exchange offering events throughout the changing seasons like early spring Goyohagi (Tassels Making) where children gather brightly colored yarn pieces that anyone can enjoy regardless of religion or nationality making it truly a one-of-a-kind experience you should definitely not miss out on!